 Commercial-type trap and skeet sleeveless shotgun shooting vests and shotgun shooting shirts are permitted, as is clothing suitable for the existing climatic conditions.
 Shooting gloves, shooting coats, unnecessarily heavy clothing and any clothing that provides artificial support is not permitted.

-Spotting scopes are permitted in most Rifle Metallic Silhouette matches, except for Cowboy Lever Action Silhouette Rifle matches.
-Shooting mats or ground clothes are only permitted in the Black Powder Rifle Cartridge events.
+Spotting scopes are permitted in most Rifle Metallic Silhouette matches, except for Lever Action Silhouette Rifle matches.
+Shooting mats or ground cloths are only permitted in the Black Powder Rifle Cartridge events.
 Slings may be attached to the rifle, but they may not be used for support of the hand or arm during competition.
 Palm rests are not permitted.
 Compensators, muzzle brakes and barrel porting are not permitted, except in Air Rifle events if factory fitted.

 - Discipline Chairman: